obsidianmd/obsidian-help/en/Plugins/Backlinks.md

 To view the backlinks for the active note, click the **Backlinks** (link and arrow icon) tab in the right sidebar.

 > [!note]
-> If you can't see the Backlinks tab, you can make it visible by opening the [[Command palette]] and running the **Backlinks: Show backlinks pane** command.
+> If you can't see the Backlinks tab, you can make it visible by opening the [[Command palette]] and running the **Backlinks: Show backlinks** command.

-## Open a linked backlinks pane
+## See backlinks of a specific note

-The backlinks pane lists backlinks for the active note and updates when you switch to a different note.
-If you want to see the backlinks for a specific note, regardless of whether it's active or note, you can open a _linked_ backlinks pane.
+The backlinks tab lists backlinks for the active note and updates when you switch to a different note.
+If you want to see the backlinks for a specific note, regardless of whether it's active or note, you can open a _linked_ backlinks tab.

-To open a linked backlinks pane:
+To open a linked backlinks tab:

 1. Open the [[Command palette]].
 2. Select **Backlinks: Open backlinks for the current note**.